bgsoftware/company-site/_posts/2019-06-26-software-costs.md

 description : The correct answer is, "It depends."
 But it's not anything like buying
               a car!
 image       : 2019-06-26-whats-my-software-going-to-cost.jpg
-author      : John Scott
-comments    : true
-tags        : [John Scott, Software]
+image-description: "Link to blog post.
+Photo of computer screen with html code going across it." author      : John Scott comments    : true tags        : [John Scott, Software]